gramaziokohler/coding_architecture_hs23/assignments/A04-final-project/README.md

 ### 4. Internal walls (0.5pt)

-Create inner walls elements in addition to the facade wall elements that were created in the facade tutorial session.
-You can use the `Wall` class that was created for facades or create a new one specific for inner walls.
+Create internal walls elements in addition to the facade wall elements that were created in the facade tutorial session.
+You can use the `Wall` class that was created for facades or create a new one specific for internal walls.

 ### 5. Customized Elements (1pt)